History of Nicaragua: Spanish conquest

 In 1522, the first Spaniards entered the region of what would become known as Nicaragua.
 Gil González Dávila with a small force reached its western portion after a trek through Costa Rica.
-He proceeded to explore the fertile western valleys and was impressed with the Indian civilization he found there.
-He and his small army gathered gold and baptized Indians along the way.
-Eventually, they became so imposed upon the Indians that they were attacked and nearly annihilated.
-González Dávila returned to his expedition's starting point in Panama and reported on his find, naming the area Nicaragua.
+He proceeded to explore the fertile western valleys and was impressed with the Nicarao civilization for the vast amounts of food it had in addition to their elaborate markets and permanent temples.
+Macuilmiquiztli initially welcomed the Spanish and their Tlaxcallan translators, however, Dávila and his small army used the opportunity to gather gold and baptize some of the Nahuas along the way.
+Understanding the threat that the Spanish imposed, Macuilmiquiztli waged war against Dávila, and both Chorotega and Nicarao warriors forced the Spanish to withdraw to Panama.
+As González Dávila retreated to his expedition's starting point in Panama, he reported on his discovery, naming the area Nicaragua.
 However, governor Pedrarias Dávila attempted to arrest him and confiscate his treasure.
 He was forced to flee to Santo Domingo to outfit another expedition.